-We are licenced with Worcestershire Regulatory Services for dog home boarding and daycare, achieving the Higher Standards of Welfare rating.
+We are licenced with Worcestershire Regulatory Services 22/06365/ANIACT, for dog home boarding and daycare, achieving the Higher Standards of Welfare rating.
 We both hold OFQUAL Qualification Level 3 in Canine Care, Behaviour and Welfare together with Canine First Aid and CPR and have undertaken various courses on Dog Law, Dog Nutrition and Behaviour and Training.
 A DBS/CRB check is also available.
 The business is insured with Protectivity.
 Tan also holds a Higher Diploma in Photography and can also offer photo shoots and loves nothing better than being with dogs and a Nikon camera.

 I'm an animal lover and a strong supporter of animal welfare.
 To me, all animals have the right to live and be treated kindly.
 I detest any form of animal abuse.
 Having spent many years in the caring profession, I have applied my knowledge to our furry friends.
 I hold OFQUAL Levels 2 & 3 in Professional Dog Boarding and Daycare.